In The Middle Of The Night is a young adult horror novel by American author Robert Cormier. Written in the mid 1990s, this was one of his later works.

 On the steps, Denny is ‘stopped by’ a guy called Jimmy Burke.
 At first I expect Jimmy to be your classic school bully (also, bullying incidents often take place on stairs).
 But no, this is a different sort of Opponent.
 Jimmy is well-intentioned — presumably inviting Denny onto the student council for the specific purpose of including an outsider, helping him to make friends.
 That said, an opponent in fiction doesn’t have to be ill-intentioned.
 Jimmy is an opponent because he stands in opposition to what Denny wants from school: To blend in, unnoticed.
 Parents in young adult fiction are also quite often well-intentioned opponents, standing in the way of the young adult with the intention of keeping them safe or whatever.

-Chapter 4 ends with Denny on the bus wondering if he’s up for a battle.
-This is in reference to joining the school council, standing against some bad stuff going down under the surface of the apparent utopia of school, but speaks to the bigger battle to come.
+Chapter 4 ends with Denny on the bus wondering if he’s up for a big struggle.
+This is in reference to joining the school council, standing against some bad stuff going down under the surface of the snail under the leaf setting of school, but speaks to the bigger big struggle to come.
 There is nothing subtle about this story structure (and ‘not subtle’ is not a bad thing).

 Denny is back in his apartment now.
 The phone is ringing.